-CONFIRMATION OF IMPLANT
+CONFIRMATION OF IMPLANT POSITION

 Confirm under flouroscopy that the plantar Tack is tight to the plantar aspect of the phalanx and that the Dorsal Sleeve is tight to the dorsal ridge.
-If the teeth are not engaged in bone continue to tighten the implants until both implants are fully seated.
-If correct toe position is achieved, the K-wire across the PIPJ can be removed.
+If the teeth are not engaged in bone, continue to tighten the implants until both implants are fully seated.